 It Was An Accident: You did not do this with malicious intent and it occurred by accident.
 For example you backed you car into a building when trying to leave the parking lot.
 Although you can be civilly liable for the damage, it is not a malicious act and is not vandalism.

 Mistaken Identity: You have been falsely accused of the crime and it was not you.Gang Enhancements

 Vandalism sometimes is done on behalf of a criminal street gang.
 If that is the case then the prosecutor can file a gang enhancement under California Penal Code § 186.22(b).
 Adding a gang enhancement makes a felony vandalism a “strike” under California’s “three strikes law” if there is a conviction for vandalism and finding for gang benefit in the case.
 For more information about gang crimes see our gang defense section of this website.

 Vandalism is a very serious charge as listed in the above information.
-Contact the Bogan Law Firm and speak to a vandalism attorney at 209-565-3425 to schedule a confidential consultation regarding your case.
+Contact The Bogan Law Firm, A Professional Corporation and speak to a vandalism attorney at 209-565-3425 to schedule a confidential consultation regarding your case.